huginn/huginn/README.md

 * Follow your project names on Twitter and get updates when people mention them
 * Scrape websites and receive email when they change
 * Track your location over time

-You run Huginn on our own server, so you always know who has your data.
-You do.

 ## Examples